What to do if you’re being bullied online

 Hold on to the messages in case you wish to report the abuse, taking screenshots if needed.
 Make sure you save all the evidence carefully in one place.

-If the messages are threatening or if the perpetrator has committed a crime, you can report them to the police.
-Have all the evidence to show the police to hand.
+If the messages are threatening or if the perpetrator has committed a crime, report them to the police.
+Share the evidence you have gathered with the police.